Brownserve-UK/Brownserve.PSTools/.docs/Module/Public/Invoke-TerraformInit.md

 ```

 ## DESCRIPTION
-Performs a `terraform init` using Start-SilentProcess to suppress the output
+Performs a `terraform init` using Invoke-NativeCommand to suppress the output

 ## EXAMPLES